Subscribe to our newsletter to keep up to date on all of our latest events, projects and news.

 Call us biased but we think Manchester has one of the best spoken word scenes in the country (if not the world!).
 There is an undeniable feeling that our city is at the cutting edge when it comes to nurturing spoken word talent – and with more than a dozen regular nights taking place across the city, there’s room for everyone to take their place at the mic stand.

-Of those 12+ nights, there’s Word Central hosted by Tony Curry and taking place at Manchester Central Library, Verbose Manchester at Fred’s Ale House in Levenshulme, That’s What She Said which is deftly compèred by Jane Bradley in Tribeca, and Bad Language which has its home in the Northern Quarter’s Gullivers, and Sayin?
+Of those 12+ nights, there’s Word Central hosted by Tony Curry and taking place at Manchester Central Library, Verbose Manchester at The King’s Arms in Salford and Bad Language which has its home in the Northern Quarter’s Gullivers, and Sayin?
 Manchester usually based at Niamos in Hulme.
 Plus loads more!
 Our event page is a great place to keep up to date and if you’re hosting your own spoken word night, please do add it to our calendar.

 Submitting your work to a competition, whether you scoop the first prize or not, can boost your writing.
 Competitions can push us to hone our work, give us a newfound focus, and add structure to our writing.